Chaitannyaa/Fun_Project_with.py/README.md

 # Fun_Project_with.py
-These python projects are for learning and enjoying coding :)
+These python projects are for learning and enjoy coding :)